Gayle and Tom Benson Heart Valve Center

 Our Process:

-- The heart valve teams reviews all pertinent information and evaluates the patient.
+• The heart valve teams will review all pertinent information and evaluate the patient.

-- Often, a treatment plan can be presented before the patient leaves the Heart Valve Center.
+• Often, a treatment plan can be presented before the patient leaves the Ochsner Heart Valve Center.

 Gayle and Tom Benson Heart Valve Center